 Whether, like us, you’re teaching children at home, or you’re just looking for something to help support children’s learning after school, or even if you’re simply looking to make children’s screen time educational, Busy Things is a simple, fun and easy go-to programme that checks all those boxes.

-Busy Things is an online learning resource with over 600 games and activities across the core subjects, matched to the UK curriculum.
+Busy Things is an online learning resource created by an elearning content developer with over 600 games and activities across the core subjects, matched to the UK curriculum.
 There is a strong emphasis on essential maths, literacy and phonics skills, based on a child’s age.
 While the child can have access to all subjects, you can also limit which subjects they can access, for example, if they spend too much time on a favourite you can ‘block’ it so they have to focus on others.
 On the flip side, you can also set favourites of things you want the kids to get to quickly.

 There are so many features, I’m only going to tell you about the ones that are most important to us, and you can sign up for a free 7-day trial and check it out for yourself.